MattKevan/kevan.tv/_projects/kennington-studio.md

 thumbnail: "/images/ks/ks-thumbnail.jpg"
 galleryid: ks
 slug: kennington-studio
-tags:
+tags: []
 project-url: https://www.etsy.com/shop/KenningtonStudio
 url-title: Browse and buy prints on Etsy
 ---

-I've long been interested in photography and producing prints of my photographs.
+Kennington Studio is a joint project between my wife and myself.
+We've long been interested in photography and producing prints of our photographs.

 The cyanotype holds a facscinating balance between painterly abstraction and photographic realism.

 ### About cyanotypes